-The risk margin is determined as the present value of the cost of capital (at 6% per annum) held to cover non-hedgeable risks needed for the full run off of the in-force liabilities, discounted using the prescribed Solvency II term-dependent risk-free interest rates.
+Following the regulatory reform on risk margin which took effect from 31 December 2023, the risk margin is now determined as the present value of the cost of capital at 4% per annum (2022: 6% per annum) held to cover non-hedgeable risks needed for the full run off of the in-force liabilities, discounted using the prescribed Solvency II term-dependent risk-free interest rates.
+As a part of the reform, the prescribed risk tapering effect is also introduced to accelerate the run-off of the capital for non-hedgeable risk.
+The changes to the risk margin methodology at 31 December 2023 have reduced the size of the risk margin for the Group.